marcolongol/nx-extensions/packages/helm/README.md

 ## Getting Started

+## Prerequisites

+Before you can use the Nx Plugin for Helm, you need to have Helm installed on your machine.
+You can install Helm by following the instructions [here](https://helm.sh/docs/intro/install/).

 ### Install the Nx Plugin for Helm

 To get started with the Nx Plugin for Helm, run the following command: